-WITZENBERG MUNICIPALITY: STR ATEGIC MAR 2018 8/19 Vision Mission Municipal KPA Pre-determined Objectives ities.
-1 Essential Services 1,1 Sustainable provision & maintenance of basic infrastructure and opportun 1,2 Provide for the needs of informal settlements through improved services growth a 2,1 Support Institutional Transformation & Development munity, creating The Witzenberg Municipality is committed to improve the quality of life of its community by: - Providing & maintaing affordable services - Promoting Social & Economic Development 2 Governance 2,2 Ensure financial viability.
-A municipality that cares for its community, creating growth and opportunities. - The effective & efficient use of resources - Effective stakeholder & community participation.
-2,3 To maintain and strengthen relations with international- & inter-governmental partners as well as the local community through the creation of participative structures. nunicipal 3 Communal Services 3,1 Provide & maintain facilities that make citizens feel at home. Αm 4,1 Support the poor & vulnerable through programmes & policy 4 Socio-Economic Support Services 4,2 Create an enabling environment to attract investment & support local economy.
+WITZENBERG MUNICIPALITY: STRATEGIC MAP 2018/19 Vision Mission Μ unicipal KPA Pre-determined Objectives ities.
+1 Essential Services 1,1 Sustainable provision & maintenance of basic infrastructure and opportun growth and opportunit 1,2 Provide for the needs of informal settlements through improved services growth a Governance 2,1 Support Institutional Transformation & Development munity, creating The Witzenberg Municipality is committed to improve the quality of life of its community by: - Providing & maintaing affordable services - Promoting Social & Economic Development 2,2 Ensure financial viability. lity that cares for its com The Witzenberg Municipality is committed to improve the quality of life of its community by: Providing & maintaing affordable services Promoting Social & Economic Development The effective & efficient use of resources Effective stakeholder & community participation.
+2 2,3 To maintain and strengthen relations with international- & inter-governmental partners as well as the local community through the creation of participative structures. nunicipal 3 Communal Services 3,1 Provide & maintain facilities that make citizens feel at home. Απ 4,1 Support the poor & vulnerable through programmes & policy Socio-Economic Support Services 4,2 Create an enabling environment to attract investment & support local economy.